 What Does Thermogenic Mean?
 How Do Fat Burners Work?

 Thermogenesis is simply the burning of calories to produce heat, something which naturally occurs in warm blooded organisms.
 Thermogenic fat burners work – legitimately or purportedly so – by inducing further thermogenesis and thus raising one’s metabolic rate.
-Other supplements with the “fat burner” moniker aren’t actually thermogenics, and merely work by suppressing appetite.
+Many other supplements with the “fat burner” moniker aren’t actually thermogenics, and merely work by suppressing appetite.

 How Much So, Though, Can Fat Burners Actually Work for Weight Loss?